BYeungCoding/Terminal-Hacker/docs/egdd.md

   - Hacker -  This is the player-controlled character.
 The player will be able to customize their hair
   - Firewall -  The Anger Meter that fills up slowly
 - Textures:
-  -  1s and 0s - classic binary matrix rain
+  -  Circuit board, retro computer theme

 - Environment Art/Textures:
   - Background -  The background will be similar to the insides of the computer(lots of wire, sensors, etc)
-  - doors - vault style door, hallway door, and semi-circle elevator
+  - Doors - Double doors that are colored similarly to the background
-  - Mini Terminal - next to the vaulted door there will be a “security terminal”(keyboard, and screen), where the player can interact with
+  - Elevators - Elevators will look almost like a teleportation pad, and kinda function that way too

 ## Audio